 Water shall be collected for the test period and measured, and walls shall be visually inspected for wetting to verify compliance with the requirements in Section 4.30.2.B.
-At the sole discretion of FM Approvals, a permeable paper covering may be applied to the walls to facilitate visual verification of wetting.
+At the sole discretion of the certification agency, a permeable paper covering may be applied to the walls to facilitate visual verification of wetting.